 Man Convicted of Sexually Assaulting Two Portland Women Given 92 Months in Prison for Illegal Reentry

-This case was investigated by U.S. Immigration and Customs Enforcement and prosecuted by Leah K. Bolstad, Assistant U.S. Attorney for the District of Oregon.
+This case was jointly investigated by ICE OPR and Homeland Security Investigations.
+It was prosecuted by Rachel K. Sowray and Claire M. Fay, Assistant U.S. Attorneys for the District of Oregon.